lighteningAB/hpc2025/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Academic Integrity Notice:
+This project is licensed under the MIT License, but unauthorized use for academic submissions or assignments without proper citation may violate school policies on plagiarism.